To look at Jodi Holland, the first thought that comes to mind is, Here’s someone who’s got it all together.

 The final moment came when Jodi was completely out of options.
 No longer welcome at most treatment facilities, she was facing a 5-year prison sentence after multiple offenses, when a ray of hope came in the form of the Bethesda Mission in Harrisburg, PA.
 While it would turn out to be the place that changed her life, her time there got off to a rocky start.

-“Well, I came there late, so they almost didn’t admit me, and I came there high, which I wasn’t supposed to do, but being the “good” addict that I was, I figured I needed one more hurrah,” she said.
+“Well, I came there late, so they almost didn’t admit me.
+I came there high, which I wasn’t supposed to do.
+But, being the ‘good’ addict that I was, I figured I needed one more hurrah,” she said.
 “I came there with open charges, so I knew that I was going back to prison, I just didn’t know when.
-My first three to four months there were very difficult, because I didn’t know how to live.
+My first three to four months were very difficult, because I didn’t know how to live.
 I broke every rule.
 I snuck out… the police brought me back.”

 “What I understand now, is that I was doing all those things because I didn’t know how to do anything else,” she said.
 “The gift that the opportunity gave me was the freedom to make those mistakes and then have the opportunity to learn something different.
 There were consequences for my actions, but they allowed me to grow up.
 They loved me.
 They didn’t shame me.”